-5. CONCLUSIONS
+5. Conclusions

-In this work, we presented a bi-objective cost model that provides time and monetary cost estimates of query plans running on VMs from multiple cloud providers.
-Our cost model extends existing approaches that focus on time estimates when tasks run on predefined machines and is tailored to a multi-cloud environment.
-The cost model is also applicable to generic data flow tasks, and through a detailed example and a validation case study, we show how it can be employed in practice.
+In this work, we present a bi-objective cost model that provides time and monetary cost estimates of query plans running on VMs from multiple cloud providers.
+Our cost model extends existing approaches that solely focus on time estimates when tasks run on predefined machines and is tailored to a multi-cloud environment where resources are used at a price.
+The cost model is also applicable to generic data flow tasks, and through a detailed example and validation case studies, we show how it can be employed in practice.
+In addition, we explain how the model can become part of an optimizer.

 There are several avenues to extend our work, since providing time and cost estimates is a complex issue.
-Two of the most important directions are to devise cost models that map tasks to the amortized cost of using the infrastructure (rather than the price charged) and to perform more thorough validation.
+Two of the most important directions are to devise cost models that map tasks to the amortized cost of using the infrastructure (rather than the price charged) and to perform more thorough validation after having developed and established suitable benchmarks.
+Finally, since conditions on clouds are dynamic, investigation of issues related to efficient model adaptation is required, taking also into account the elasticity property of cloud databases.